 Have you been thinking of going overseas for a holiday to Canada but it just seems too costly?
-Well then the Working Holiday Visa may be for you.
+Well, then the Working Holiday Visa may be for you.
 This is your chance to experience a new country on holiday while still earning enough money to enjoy yourself for up to 12 months!
-Immerse yourself in a new culture, meet new people and experience Canada in all of its glory.
+Immerse yourself in a new culture, meet new people, and experience Canada in all of its glory.
 If you need more convincing, we have highlighted the top 7 reasons to get a Working Holiday Visa.

 1. Travel the world

 This may seem like an obvious reason, but this type of visa can open doors to a whole new world.
-You will be able to journey to a new country, experience their lifestyle, their culture and even enjoy new foods and activities.
+You will be able to journey to a new country, experience their lifestyle, their culture, and even enjoy new foods and activities.
 Traveling through Canada, you will be able to see some of the most impressive landscapes and the most fascinating of cultural and historical sites.

 2. This getaway is sustainable

 Most holidays leave you feeling penniless, but a working holiday visa will give you access to jobs in a wide variety of industries while you explore your new home.
-Some visitors tend to work for the first few months and then spend the rest of the time travelling, while others prefer to work throughout their stay.
+Some visitors tend to work for the first few months and then spend the rest of the time-traveling, while others prefer to work throughout their stay.
 Whichever way you decide to spend your time in Canada, the Working Holiday Visa gives you direct access to a wealth of interesting jobs and an incredible holiday at the same time.

 3. Makes for a good holiday with structure